CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Updating the date/time of a task : `schedule`

-If your deadline has been reduced or extended and you need to change the date of time of a task, you can use this command.<br>
+Have the deadline of your task been reduced or extended?
+Have an event been rescheduled?
+To change the date or time of a task, you can use this command.<br>
 Format: `schedule INDEX [NEW_DATE_TIME]`

 > * Schedule the task at the specified `INDEX`.
 > * The index refers to the index number shown in the most recent listing.
 > * The index **must be a positive integer** 1, 2, 3, ...
 > * The time description must follow the format given in the add command examples